Black woman golfer: It was like we had targets on our backs - Philly

 The five are part of a larger group of local women known as Sisters in the Fairway.
 The group has been around for at least a decade, and all of its members are experienced players who have golfed all over the country and world.
 They're very familiar with golf etiquette, Harrison said.

-In it, Jordan Chronister tells the woman he's been timing them and tells them to leave the premises.
-The women argued they took an appropriate break, and that the men behind them were still on their beer break and not ready to tee off.

-The women were told that the police had been called, and so they waited.
+In it, Jordan Chronister tells the women he's been timing them and that they must leave the premises.
+The women respond that they took an appropriate break and that the men behind them were still on their beer break and not ready to tee off.
+The women are then told that the police have been called.
+And so they wait.

 Northern York County Regional Police arrived, conducted interviews and left without charging anyone.